openmost/TagManagerExtended/docs/faq.md

 This plugin is available in the official marketplace of Matomo.
 You have to install the same way as other plugins
 - Go to the administration panel
 - Look for the Marketplace section and select "Plugins" in the dropdown
-- Then search for "**TagManagerExtended**", install and activate the plugin.
+- Then search for "**Tag Manager Extended**", install and activate the plugin.

 __Is the plugin active for all Matomo users in my instance ?__